yueyujiang/WoL_GG2_trees/README.md

 **description**: This tree using topology from 16Ktree.updates.nwk and reestimate the branch length using "conserved" site selected by ppa_conserv.py (Qiyun) from amino acid sequences.
 Note that we removed 14 species in [removed.txt](removed.txt).

 4. 16k.update.random_bl.nwk
-**description**: This tree using topology from 16Ktree.updates.nwk and reestimate the branch length using "conserved" site selected by ppa_conserv.py (Qiyun) from amino acid sequences.
+**description**: This tree using topology from 16Ktree.updates.nwk and reestimate the branch length using randomly selected site from nucleotide sequences.
 Note that we removed 14 species in [removed.txt](removed.txt).

 5. 16K_v2.nwk
 **date** (email new 16K tree from Metin): 04/15/2022